dashu233/NIPS2020/Pruning.md

 Proving the lottery ticket hypothesis:
 Pruning is all you need(2l-depth untrained sub-network can archieve l-depth trained network, by selecting neuron carefully.
 Theory)

+Idea: use weight decomposition to obtain log(1/\epsilon) dependency on neurons for mimic weights